Who is Automated Recovery Systems?

-The best way to go about dealing with Automated Recovery Systems is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Automated Recovery Systems for millions of clients nationwide.
+The most effective way to deal with Automated Recovery Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Automated Recovery Systems on behalf of their clients.

 And they may be able to help you too.

 Will Automated Recovery Systems sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Automated Recovery Systems again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with Automated Recovery Systems again.